Groß Iser: The period of highest development

-Pacification of the village
+Destruction of Groß Iser

-On May 10, 1945, the Red Army arrived.
-Between June and October 1945 the villagers were gradually displaced.
+On May 10, 1945, the Red Army arrived and begun with destruction of the village.
+Between June and October 1945 innocent villagers were violently displaced, some were killed (as for example Paul Hirt, owner of Gross Iser Baude).
+Then Polish soldiers continued with the destruction and by 1960 there were no other buildings left apart from the building of new school.
 In the mid-1980s the remains of the village were discovered by a group of Polish students.
 The only building remaining (a partially-destroyed school from Groß Iser) was turned into a students’ hut.
 It is now called Chatka Górzystów (the mountain peoples' hut) and it offers sleeping places as well as hot meals.

 Settlers' lives

 The settlers lived a poor life here.
 They earned their livings by fishing (trout mainly), keeping sheep and cattle, as well as producing cheese and wool.
 Men also worked in the woods, cutting the trees.
 Some were poachers.

 Today, the three people living there are the caretakers of the students' hut, along with their daughter.